Minoxidil: Absorption

 Minoxidil is readily absorbed from the gastrointestinal tract with oral administration.
 Its absorption from the gut is around 90% or more.
-The drug reaches peak levels after about 30 to 60 minutes hour.
+The drug reaches peak levels after about 30 to 60 minutes.
 Following attainment of peak levels, concentrations of minoxidil rapidly decline.
 Sublingual minoxidil is expected to have higher bioavailability than topical minoxidil.
 Peak levels with sublingual administration occurred after 30 minutes.
 The bioavailability of oral minoxidil is not affected by food and it can be taken in either a fasted or fed state.

 In the case of topical administration to the scalp, the absorption of minoxidil is only about 1.2 to 1.4%.
 With this route, serum levels of minoxidil are usually less than 5 ng/mL and are frequently undetectable.
 It has been predicted that application of 5% topical minoxidil twice to the entire scalp might be equivalent to a single 5.4 mg oral dose of minoxidil in terms of systemic exposure.
 The stratum corneum of the scalp is saturated by minoxidil and acts as a reservoir for the drug.
 This results in a continuous flow of minoxidil in the scalp, with absorption being completed after about 10 to 12 hours.
 Based on these findings, topical minoxidil is generally applied twice daily.
 A wet scalp has been found to increase the absorption of topical minoxidil.

 Peak levels of minoxidil with oral minoxidil were 16.8 ng/mL with 2.5 mg, 37.2 ng/mL with 5 mg, and 74.7 ng/mL with 10 mg doses.
 Mean peak minoxidil levels with a single 0.45 mg dose of sublingual minoxidil were 1.62 ng/mL (range 0.3–5.3 ng/mL).
 Circulating levels of 0.6 ng/mL with 2% solution and 1.6 ng/mL with 5% solution occur with topical minoxidil.
 However, levels vary between individuals, with a range of undetectable to 7.5 ng/mL with 3% solution in 12 individuals in one study.
 Significant cardiological and hemodynamic effects are said to occur with minoxidil when serum minoxidil levels exceed 20 ng/mL.